vsivsi/meteor-topojson/README.md

 ## In your Meteor project:

-#### Client
+#### Client:
-Exposes the `topojson` object, which implements the "Client API" on the client side.
+Exposes the `topojson` object which implements the "Client API".
 See the [TopoJSON GitHub Wiki](https://github.com/mbostock/topojson/wiki) for more information.

 #### Server:
-`meteor-topojson` exposes the `topojson` object, which implements the TopoJSON the extended TopoJSON "Server API" on the server side.
+`meteor-topojson` exposes the `topojson` object, which implements the TopoJSON the extended TopoJSON "Server API".
 See the [TopoJSON GitHub Wiki](https://github.com/mbostock/topojson/wiki) for more information.

 ### Pull requests / issues
 Please feel free to make pull requests and submit issues here.
 Thank you!